How to dress a RECTANGLE shape

 What to Wear:

 Remember the main idea here: we need to equally add volume to the top and bottom of the body to make the waist seem smaller (and more defined).
+(Psst. click here to discover the top 20 items every rectangle needs in their closet)

 Here are several other cheats (aka: sneaky ways) to defining a waist: